Choose another writer in this calendar:

 Winckelmann was murdered by a fellow-traveller, named Francesco Arcangeli, on June 8, 1768, for medals that Maria Theresa and the Prince Kaunitz had given him.
 Arcangeli stabbed him five times with a knife.
 He had thought that Winckelmann was only "un uomo di poco conto"; he presumed him to be either a Lutheran, a Jew, a spy or a low person.
 Arcangeli was condemned to be broken alive on the wheel – "from the head to the feet, until your soul depart from your body, and that your dead body shall remain exposed upon the wheel."
 Winckelmann was buried in Trieste, in the cemetery of the Church of St. Justus.
 After the cemetery was filled to capacity, his bones were removed and placed in the general ossuary.
 Winckelmann never visited Greece, and although he had to form his views of the Hellenic art through copies, his insights have not lost their validity.

 For further reading: 'The Life of Winckelmann' by G. Henry Lodge, in The History of Ancient Art, Vol. 1, by Johann J. Winckelmann (1849); Winckelmann.
-Sein Leben, seine Werke und Seine Zeitgenossen, 3 Vols., by Carl Just (1866-1872); The Renaissance by Walter Pater (1873); Wesen und Wandlung des Humanismus by Horst Rüdiger (1937); Winckelmann and His German Critics by Henry Hatfield (1943); Johann Joachim Winckelmann: Sprache und Kunstwerk by Hanna Koch (1957); Winckelmann by Walter Leppmann (1971); Johann Joachim Winckelmann 1717-1768, ed. by Thomas W. Gaehtgens (1986); Modern Theories of Art, Volume 1: From Winckelmann to Baudelaire by Moshe Barasch (1990); Flesh and the Ideal: Winckelmann and the Origins of Art History by Alex Potts (August 1994); Winckelmann and the Notion of Aesthetic Education by Jeffrey Morrison (1996); Embodying Ambiguity: Androgyny and Aesthetics from Winckelmann to Keller by Catriona MacLeod (1998) - For further information: Olga's Gallery: Portrait of Johann Joachim Winckelmann by Anton Raphael Mengs
+Sein Leben, seine Werke und Seine Zeitgenossen, 3 Vols., by Carl Just (1866-1872); The Renaissance by Walter Pater (1873); Wesen und Wandlung des Humanismus by Horst Rüdiger (1937); Winckelmann and His German Critics by Henry Hatfield (1943); Johann Joachim Winckelmann: Sprache und Kunstwerk by Hanna Koch (1957); Winckelmann by Walter Leppmann (1971); Johann Joachim Winckelmann 1717-1768, ed. by Thomas W. Gaehtgens (1986); Modern Theories of Art, Volume 1: From Winckelmann to Baudelaire by Moshe Barasch (1990); Flesh and the Ideal: Winckelmann and the Origins of Art History by Alex Potts (August 1994); Winckelmann and the Notion of Aesthetic Education by Jeffrey Morrison (1996); Embodying Ambiguity: Androgyny and Aesthetics from Winckelmann to Keller by Catriona MacLeod (1998); Winckelmann and the Invention of Antiquity: Aesthetics and History in the Age of Altertumswissenschaft by Katherine Harloe (2013) - For further information: Olga's Gallery: Portrait of Johann Joachim Winckelmann by Anton Raphael Mengs